 Are Mini-Splits Worth the Cost?

-- Rooms you aren’t in very often.
+- Areas you aren’t in very regularly.

-- Areas with hot and cold spots.
+- Spaces with hot and cold spots.

-- Costly electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork as a result of radiator or baseboard heat.
+- Older homes that don’t have ductwork as a result of radiator or baseboard heat.

-In contrast with traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also enjoy precise control over temps from room to room, due to zoned mini-split technology.
+When compared to regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also have exact control over temps from room to room, as a result of zoned mini-split technology.

-Our Specialists Can Handle All Your Mini-Split Installation Needs
+Our Pros Can Handle All Your Mini-Split Installation Needs

 From helping you choose the right model to expertly installing it, our specialists at Age Heating & Cooling can take care of all your mini-split installation needs.
 Reach us at 208-603-2210 right away to learn how a mini-split system can make your residence cozier and to get your free estimate!